wosnxn1232/Android_Kernel_Action_Builder/README.md

 Check `config.sh` and `build-deps.sh`

 ## Notes
-### GitLab
+### How to use
-Do not flash the artifacts, extract them and flash the zip inside!
+Do not flash the artifacts, extract them and use lmage.gz-dtb or use Android Image Kitchen to unpack boot.img replce lmage.gz-dtb
-### DroneCI
+### Github Actions
-As of writing there is no release mechanism, so ZIPs are uploaded to [transfer.sh](https://transfer.sh) and stored for 14 days
+Release can be added, but ZIPs are uploaded to [transfer.sh](https://transfer.sh) and stored for 14 days.